retirem/let-me-out/fetch_ips/README.md

 python update_ips.py
 ```

-Output:
+Output.
+The following files will be created:
 - `aggregated_iplists.txt` with all the IPs from the blocklists, uniquely and sorted
-- `fetch_ips.log` log file which contains all the actions taken by the script
+- `fetch_ips.log` log file (in the directory you start the script from) which contains all the actions taken by the script

 ## Extract Danish IPs from the aggregated blocklist

 ## Save IPs in database

+## Troubleshooting
+There are some possible cases, when the `update_ips.py` script is not running properly.
+Based on the error given try the following methods to resolve the issue:
+- First try to run the `apt-get install` command of the listed packages again, some installations may be incorrect
+- Try running the `update-ipsets` command before running the script
+- If the `./autogen.sh` command fails with an error: `./autogen.sh 2: autoreconf: not found` try `sudo apt install autoconf`
+-  If the installation of `firehol` results in error during the `configure` commmand some packages may have to be installed, follow the error description